baocongchen/Design-an-A-B-Test/README.md

 `Number of Pageviews = Clicks on "Start free trial" / Click-through-probability on "Start free trial"` <br>

 - Number of pageviews in gross conversion case = 25,835/0.08 = 322,937.5 <br>
-- Number of pageviews in net conversion case = 27,413/0.08 = 342,662.5 <br>
+- Number of pageviews in net conversion case = 27,413/0.08 = 342,662.5

 To use both gross conversion and net conversion as evaluation metrics, we need 342,662.5 pageviews, so the total number of pageviews we need for both experiment & control group are `342,662.5*2=685325` <br>

 4. Choosing Duration vs Exposure: <br>
 There are 40000 pageviews per day, and I want to direct 50% of the traffic to the experiment, so the number of days needed to perform the experiment is `685325/20000 = 34.3` days.
-This duration is not too long, so it is reasonable to perform this A/B test.
-One of the risk we may have is that 25% of those traffic in experimental group may be discouraged to click on "Start free trial" due to its new design.<br>
+This duration is not too long, so it is reasonable to perform A/B test.
+One of the risk we may have is that if new design is bad, the number of enrolls from 25% of those traffic in experimental group may decrease.
+However, this will not affect the revenue coming from existing users.
+Moreover, the experiment does not involve sensitive data, so it is not extremely risky to perform this test<br>

 ## Experiment Analysis